Antony Armstrong-Jones, 1st Earl of Snowdon: Philanthropy and charity

+Disabled persons

+Contracting polio as a teenager left Snowdon with a shortened leg and a limp.
+As a result, in adulthood, he was a fierce and tireless campaigner for disabled people, and over several decades achieved dozens of groundbreaking political, economic, structural, transportation, and educational reforms for persons with any type of disability.

-In the 1960s he served as a council member of the Polio Research Fund, later renamed the National Fund for Research into Crippling Diseases.
+In the 1960s, he served as a council member of the Polio Research Fund, later renamed the National Fund for Research into Crippling Diseases.
 He served as a trustee of the National Fund for Research into Crippling Diseases, since renamed Action Medical Research.

 In June 1980, Snowdon started an award scheme for disabled students.
 This scheme, administered by the Snowdon Trust, provides grants and scholarships for students with disabilities.

 He was president for England of the International Year of Disabled Persons in 1981.
-He was provost of the Royal College of Art from 1995 to 2003.